jemarq04/bash-argparse/README.md

 * `bap_get_int`
 Use this function to retrieve the value of a given optional/positional argument (if and only if it is an integer).
 This function is identical to
-`bap_get`, except that it will return an empty string if the given argument is not an integer.
+`bap_get`, except that it will throw an error through `bap_error` if the given argument is not an integer.
 Since this function checks if the given argument is an integer, it also assumes that there is only one value and does not take an index `$i`.
 This is ideally for use with positional arguments, which have no internal property for datatype, but is usable with flags as well.
 Usage: `bap_get_int $arg`.